School children can succeed in school and beyond

 Mission Be

 Mission Be helps children regulate emotions.
 We bring mindfulness-based social emotional learning programs to schools as an antidote to stress, violence, bullying and addiction and thereby increase the number of thriving, happy and peaceful children in the world.
-Mission Be’s programs are: 1) Eight to 32 Week In-Class Mindfulness Program for K-12 students 2) 18 hour weekend Mindful Educator Trainings for teachers and educators 3) Online Courses for 6 weeks, 90 minutes a week 4) Faculty Meetings and Professional Development for Teachers, Support Staff and Administration 5) Mindful Music and Concious Hip Hop and Art Program, 8 week course of song writing, music development and the arts.
+Mission Be’s programs are: 1) 4 to 32 Weeks In-Class Mindfulness Program for K-12 students 2) 18 hour weekend Mindful Educator Trainings for teachers and educators 3) Online Courses for 6 weeks, 90 minutes a week 4) Faculty Meetings and Professional Development for Teachers, Support Staff and Administration 5) Mindful Music and Concious Hip Hop and Art Program, 8 week course of song writing, music development and the arts.
 6) Parent Workshops

 Our school programs aim to improve children’s academic and life success by building their skills of stress-management, inner-resilience, emotion regulation, and executive control, and overall physical and emotional well-being.
 Our curriculum helps children cultivate empathy and compassion towards themselves and others thereby helping to create safer and more nurturing school climates.
 Our trainings for teachers helps build teachers’ own resilience and capacity to thrive in the classroom while providing them with a curriculum to bring mindfulness practices to their students.